cameronpallen/OmegaOracleDemo/README.md

 tides, wind forcing, and seasonality using a neural network trained on four years of continuous chemical monitoring.

-There is a deployment of this app (on a semi-reliable server) [here](https://oracle.cameronpallen.com/netarts#) which is publicly accessable for demonstration purposes.
+There is a deployment of this app (on a semi-reliable server) [__here__](https://oracle.cameronpallen.com/netarts#) which is publicly accessable for demonstration purposes.

+The only dependencies are the python libraries listed in setup.py, the server can be run with `python3 src/oracle/oracle_server.py`.
+Default port 7879 can be updated with the `--port` option.
+The tempdir option does nothing in this demo version so do not worry about it, the directory does not have to exist.